shader-slang/slang/docs/proposals/006-artifact-container-format.md

 * Ideally can be manipulated and altered without significant tooling
 * Generated source may need to be identified in some other way than the source itself

 It should be possible to serialize out a 'runtime shader cache' into the same format as used for persistant cache.
-It may be harder to use such a cache without Slang tooling, because the mapping from compilation options to keys is not simple.
+It may be harder to use such a cache without Slang tooling, because the mapping from compilation options to keys will probably not be simple.

 Status
 ------